jonilaserson/npc_assistant/README.md

 ### 💬 **Context-Aware Roleplay**
 NPCs stay in character across entire conversations, remembering history and reacting based on their personality, goals, and secrets.
 They won't reveal secrets unless tricked or forced—just like a real character.

+### 🎬 **Dynamic Scene System**
+Set rich, contextual scenes that guide NPC interactions.
+AI automatically generates atmospheric scene descriptions complete with location, time, mood, and player objectives.
+The system intelligently tracks scene goals and celebrates when your players achieve them—then seamlessly transitions to the next scene.
+Perfect for structured adventures or spontaneous roleplay.

 ### ✨ **AI Field Regeneration**
 Any character trait can be regenerated or expanded with AI.
 Personality too bland?
 Regenerate it.
 Secret too simple?
 Expand it.
 Every field is editable and AI-enhanceable.